-Our dogs bring us all sorts of items; balls, viagra sale newspaper, dosage slippers and alligators!
+Our dogs bring us all sorts of items; balls, newspaper, slippers and alligators!
 Imagine your surprise when your loving, faithful dog proudly drops a baby alligator at your feet.
 In the wetlands of Florida this isn’t an unusual occurrence, but in Texas the population of alligators is still low enough that personal interaction is usually limited.
 The big exception is Brazos Bend Park where the alligators are too numerous to count.
 Click here to learn more about this unique park.
 They are very visible on bright days during the fall and winter as they warm themselves in the sun.

 The American alligator is a textbook case of how protection of a species can allow it to recover from extinction.
 In 1967 it was determined that alligator would become extinct in much of its territory if intervention did not occur and it was placed under protection six years before the landmark Endangered Species Act.
 U. S. Fish and Game working with state agencies enforced this protection and with the help of alligator farms has allowed the populations to recover.
 It is one of the few species that has moved from the endangered list to the threatened list.